 Awaken Inner Power with Natural Meteorite

-Just as our ancient human ancestors believed in the mysterious healing power of meteorite, so too today does people associate meteorite jewellery with balance and strength, and believe that it has the effect of healing the body and mind alike.
+Just as our ancient human ancestors believed in the mysterious healing power of meteorite, so too today do people associate meteorite jewellery with balance and strength and believe that it has the effect of healing the body and mind.

-At AWNL, we also insists in "exploring rare, natural materials containing spiritual energy" as their core belief as we launched our Nordic Muonionalusta meteorite classic collection.
+At AWNL, we also insist on "exploring rare, natural materials containing spiritual energy" as their core belief as we launched our Nordic Muonionalusta meteorite classic collection.

-Special stones were collected from all over the world, such as dragon blood jaspers which enhance courage and strength, Brazilian obsidian with protective meaning, South African eagle eye stones that brings courage, and onyx that nourishes the mind and body; the M meteorite is combined with these special minerals in Semi-precious stone designs.
+Particular stones were collected from all over the world, such as dragon blood jaspers which enhance courage and strength; Brazilian obsidian with protective meaning; south African eagle eye stones that bring courage; and onyx that nourishes the mind and body; the M meteorite is combined with these unique minerals in Semi-precious stone designs.

 Inspired by Nordic white magic, ancient Nordic runes are engraved on the bracelet to imbue it with powerful magical protection.
-The eagle eye stones brings protection and blessings, enabling the wearer to repel the negative and unfavorable energies from the world.
+The eagle eye stones bring protection and blessings, enabling the wearer to repel the negative and unfavourable energies from the world.